hash-ir/hash-ir.github.io/_posts/2017-06-17-ff-got-sherlock.md

 title: Sherlock meets Robert Baratheon
 comments: true
 ---
-### How would Sherlock reply to Robert Baratheon if he asks him to investigate Lyanna Stark's death?
+> How would Sherlock reply to Robert Baratheon if he asks him to investigate Lyanna Stark's death?

 **Prologue**

 Robert Baratheon is devastated by the death of her beloved, Lyanna Stark.
 He orders his hand, Ned Stark to send a raven to 221B Baker Street, London to summon Sherlock and Dr. John Watson to King’s Landing, and investigate the matter concerning Lyanna’s death.

-*(in 21st century London)*
+*21<sup>st</sup> century London...*

 * Mrs. Hudson: Sherlock!!!
 Sherlock!!
 You’ve got a letter……with an unusual seal on it.
 (climbs up the stairs)